axelcfk/chas-challenge2/README.md

-A README file should be informative yet concise.
-Here's a more streamlined version:

 # Movie Recommendation Website

 This repository contains a full-stack movie recommendation website built with React (frontend), Express.js/Node.js (backend), and MySQL, deployed on AWS EC2 using Docker.